deliciousbrains/better-search-replace/README.txt

 = 1.2.9 - December 8, 2015 =
 * Fix: Bug with case-insensitive searches in serialized objects
+* Fix: Bug with early skip due to lack of primary key

 = 1.2.8 - November 25, 2015 =
 * Fix: Bug with report details